-Changing your address has many of the same requirements as changing your name.
+Changing your address as a nonprofit has many of the same requirements as changing your name.
 You’ll need to file an amendment with the state, and take note of additional requirements.
 For example:

-- In most cases, you can report the change of address in your annual filing.
+- In most cases, you can report the change of address for your nonprofit in your annual filing.
 Again, this will depend on the state and may need to be filed with other agencies.

 All exempt organizations will need to report this change on their next annual return or

 Adding Required IRS Language

 This kind of amendment is needed when the Articles of Incorporation were filed without the required IRS language, which includes restrictions on the organization’s activity to specific and provisions upon dissolutions.
 The amendment would update the documents to include the language necessary to apply for 501(c)(3) status.
 If you’re registered with your state’s Charities Bureau, you may need to file your amendment with them as well.

 Some states require nonprofits to report when an Officer or Director change occurs, while others don’t.
 If your state does, this is most often done in one of three ways:

 - Submitting a certificate of change of directors or officers

 - Updating your annual report or similar document